Blue/purple pansy

 The message also gave an IP address, which resolves to somewhere in the middle of Russia and apparently a known spammer if not worse.

-Blue/purple pansy
+ellarien: Blue/purple pansy (Default)

 In view of the current non-functioning of LJ's syndicated feeds, I would just like to point out that the feeds on Dreamwidth are working fine, that you don't need a paid account to create your own, and that, if anyone would like an invite code, I have some in hand, so feel free to drop me a screened comment with your email.

-two laptops
+ellarien: two laptops (computers2)

 In good computer news, it looks as though LJ has fixed the issue that was blocking export of comments to DW or LJarchive; I've just successfully imported my comments and backed up my journal.